 So he’s a third year and a Hunter.
-I’d expect a third year to react differently to an underclassmen–then again, I might just scare him after this morning.
+I’d expect a third-year to react differently to an underclassman–then again, I might just scare him after this morning.

 “Well, thanks for saving my food,” I said with a half smile.
 Then I scurried off to join Axel, who was waiting for me with Sage.
 Gal and Max were still piling food onto their shared tray when the vampire gestured for me to follow him with a nod.

-“They’ll come find us when they’re done.
-Let’s go find a quiet table.”
+“They’ll find us when they’re done.
+Let’s go to a quiet table.”

 The last remaining table was back by the path we took from the main building; the nearest table was at least two meters away, filled with freshmen Hunters and Enchanters.
 Lilly, who was seated among them, waved in my direction, and I returned the gesture with a smile before claiming my seat.
 Axel took the spot to my right, and Sage sat across from us, their eyes darting between the other tables.

 “Any onlookers?”
 I asked in a soft tone, fork and knife ready to cut my steak.